alexhunsley/complib-show-music-score-ratio/README.md

 **Note:** if you sort results by something other than MusicScore, no ratio will appear on the page.

+# Sweet spot

+I find the music ratio most helper when viewing touches (as they tend to have the most variation in music ratios).
+For longer lengths music ratios converge more to similar values.

 # Installation

 1. Install the Userscripts helper for whatever browser you run.